Skip to content

 Directions to Chawton House

-Take the Gosport Rd opp Jane Austen's House museum towards St Nicholas Church.
-Property is at the end of this road on the L. Parking is signed at the end of the road & in Chawton village.
+In Chawton village take the Gosport Rd opp Jane Austen House towards St Nicholas Church.
+Chawton House is at the end of the road on the L. Parking on site & in village.

 Chawton House openings